The threat of potential cyber attacks against critical infrastructure within the US is on the rise.

 There are warnings of Russia engaging in malicious cyber activity as a result of the economic sanctions imposed by America on their country.

-It’s more important than ever that governments take action, such as imposing new legislations to strengthen defences and promoting awareness around ransomware amongst peers.
+It’s more important than ever that governments take action, such as imposing new legislations to strengthen protections and promoting awareness around ransomware amongst peers.

 As of March 1st, the United States Senate passed the Strengthening American Cybersecurity Act of 2022 – a new legal requirement for critical infrastructure companies to report cyber-incidents and ransom payments to the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA).